 Drinking wine has always been a part of American culture.
 However, there is an increasing demand for awareness since too much wine drinking becomes relatable to mental health issues.
 If we try to notice, the ways that people are drinking and some of the demographics around who are drinking are starting to shift.
-That’s because in today’s generation, millennials (mostly women) are increasingly drinking more than the usual.
+That’s because in today’s generation, millennials (mostly women) are increasingly drinking more than usual.
 And compared to any other generation or decade, the current era is the peak of the drinking culture.
-Let’s learn how the practice impacts us and how the marketing and societal standpoint becomes essential to our mental health.
+People often choose it over getting online counseling (even if it’s through BetterHelp) because it doesn’t require them to talk at all.
+But let’s learn how the practice impacts us and how the marketing and societal standpoint becomes essential to our mental health.

 Wine culture is increasing because most companies already learn the proper way of marketing their products to a specific age group.
 From the type of packaging needed and to the color that the product needs to look like, it seems pretty well organized.
 If we try to look at it differently, we will realize that it creates a significant change in how people accept, tolerate, and consume it.
 Therefore, it is vital that consumers like us should become aware of what type of marketing is damaging at some point.
 We have to understand how both advertising and wine drinking becomes essential for long-term detriment.